sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Customising captions in floating environments
+Short desc    : Customising captions in floating environments
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The caption package provides many ways to customise the
+Descript     : The caption package provides many ways to customise the
              : captions in floating environments like figure and table, and
              : cooperates with many other packages.
 Facilities include
              : rotating captions, sideways captions, continued captions (for